 For example, if there is a tool failure on January 20 and the IESO reference quantity day-ahead market calculations fail to solve for the day-ahead market for the dispatch day January 21, the IESO will use the day-ahead market reference quantity values that were successfully calculated on January 19 in their place.

 – End of Section –

+External Data Retrieval Schedule

+(MR Ch.7 ss.22.2.1 and 22.2.2)

+This section describes the external data retrieval and the reference levels calculation schedules.
+Refer to section 4 on details related to timing of publication of reference level values reports.